ErpNetDocs/tech/modules/applications/enterprise-asset-management/index.md

 ## Managed assets

-Managed assets are resources or items that an enterprise company company owns and keeps track of, such as equipment, vehicles, rental properties, or service tools.
+Managed assets are resources or items that an enterprise company owns or leases and keeps track of, such as equipment, vehicles, rental properties, or service tools.
 In @@name, these assets are organized and undergo maintenance planning and execution, location assignments tracking, etc.

+**Examples:**

+- Car Peugeot 508, Y2016, Reg.No.
+CC0303PM
+- Car Jeep Grand Cherokee, Y2017, Reg.No.YY0202PS
+- Mobile Station 5011, Address: 250 Market Street
+- Apartment 3B, 120 Main Street, Cityville
+- Mobile Generator Unit 201, Address: 789 Industrial Road
+- MRI Scanner, Address: 456 Health Ave

 >[!IMPORTANT]
 > Every fixed asset, rental asset, fleet vehicle, and service object can be linked to a managed asset through the **[Managed Asset field](https://docs.erp.net/model/entities/Applications.AssetManagement.ManagedAssets.html)** present in their definitions.
 When creating them, make sure to specify the appropriate managed asset they will be tied to.